MatthewSuntup/connect-four/README.md

 I wrote this program as part of an artificial intelligence course, and my biggest takeaway was definitely a better understanding of minimax and alpha-beta pruning algorithms.

 When I came back to the code to clean it up I took the opportunity to use some tools that I didn't have a lot of experience in.
 I now feel much more comfortable with makefiles.
 Previously I often relied on auto-generated makefiles or using a template, however, this time I built up each feature of the makefile one at a time by learning the individual symbols and syntax.
 I also went through the Google C++ style guide for inspiration on how to best format the code for readability and became familiar with standards that I now plan to use in future C++ code.
-I also got some experience with Adobe Illustrator to make the logo at the top of this README!
+Plus I got some experience with Adobe Illustrator to make the [logo](https://github.com/MatthewSuntup/connectFour/blob/master/img/Connect%20Four%20Project%20Logo.png) at the top of this README!

 ## Future Work
 If I was to spend more time on this project in the future, I would be interested in working on the following areas: